-Supporting a survivor of sexual assault or rape can be daunting especially when it is someone close to you and you are worried about saying or doing "the wrong thing."
+Supporting a survivor of sexual harassment, misconduct, assault or rape can be daunting especially when it is someone close to you and you are worried about saying or doing "the wrong thing."
 You don't have to be an expert to support someone but there are some really simple things you can do that will help.

 Listen and Believe